BigWhaleLabs/metadata-generator/README.md

 # Metadata Generator code

-This repository is used to be a metadata generator for derivatives on sealcred.xyz
+This repository is used to be a metadata generator for derivatives on [SealCred](https://sealc.red).

 ## Installation and local launch